Qiskit/qiskit/MAINTAINING.md

 rules for when a contribution amounts to co-authorship and requires a different reviewer.

 An "active" member is one who is significantly participating in the triage, remediation or review of a report or fix.
-Examples of "non-active" admins are organization-level admins whose purpose is not repository-specific, and those who are not currently working owing to illness or holiday.
+Examples of "non-active" admins are organization-level admins whose purpose is not repository-specific, and those who are not currently available, such as through illness or vacation.

 ### Remediation process